 On our last day we had a late flight back to Dublin.
 We spent the morning lounging in a coffee shop again in Ferragudo and then headed west on the hunt for a stroll along the cliffs.
 We were lucky enough to find our favorite place in all of Portugal – Algar Seco and spent the entire afternoon leading up to our flight climbing around this playground for adults.

-The Algarve is the perfect sunny getaway that meets our three favorite C’s: Cheap, Comfortable, and Clean.
+The Algarve is the perfect sunny getaway that meets our three favorites C’s: Cheap, Comfortable, and Clean.
 We were so sad to leave, but we know we’ll be back!

 Have you ever been to the Algarve?
 What would you add to this itinerary?